-Which of the following versions of the underlined text best achieves this purpose?
+Which of the following versions of the sentence best achieves this purpose?

-- (A) (as it is now) - (B) The explosion of self-publishing has changed life irrevocably for a group of authors. - (C) For some authors, life has been changed immensely as a result of the explosion of self-publishing. - (D) When self-publishing arose, the rapid increase of authors participating in it changed their lives quite a bit. - (E) The rapid rise of self-publishing as a viable career option has changed the lives of many authors. - 33.
+- (A) (as it is now) - (B) The explosion of self-publishing has changed life irrevocably for a group of authors. - (C) For some authors, life has been changed to the nth degree as a result of the explosion of self-publishing. - (D) When self-publishing arose, the rapid increase of authors participating in it changed their lives like crazy. - (E) The rapid rise of self-publishing as a viable career option has changed the lives of many authors. - 33.
 In paragraph 1, the author wants to add the following sentence to provide additional explanation.